 Netflix’s heartwarming dogumentary follows six intimate tales about the emotional bond between humans and their dogs, including the stories of service dog Rory, Syrian refugee husky Zeus, and an Italian fisherman’s Labrador called Ice.

-From the makers of Planet Earth and Blue Planet comes a groundbreaking look at the world we live in: the problems the natural world face, the solutions to fix those issues, and examples of complete rehabilitation.
+From the makers of Planet Earth and Blue Planet comes a groundbreaking look at the world we live in: the problems the natural world faces, the solutions to fix those issues, and examples of complete rehabilitation.

 From the deepest oceans and the wildebeest migrations in Africa, to the wolves living in Chernobyl’s forests, the series — narrated by David Attenborough — promises to take viewers on a journey through different biological realms.
 Watch on Netflix from 5th April 2019